Upcoming Events

 • Kristy McRaney, Director for the Center for Behavioral Health, The University of Southern Mississippi

-11:30 a.m. — Closing Remarks by Chancellor Glenn F. Boyce and Awards Presentation
+11:30 a.m. — Closing Remarks by Provost Noel Wilkin and Awards Presentation

 Noon — Conference Adjourns (Grab-and-Go Lunches Available)